-Dominique Moritz is a lecturer in the USC Law School at the University of the Sunshine Coast (USC).
-Dominique has a PhD, Master of Laws degree with a focus on health and medical law and has also completed a Graduate Diploma of Legal Practice, Bachelor of Laws and Bachelor of Justice (Criminology).
+Dr Dominique Moritz is a law lecturer, and First Year Lead, in the School of Law and Criminology at USC.
+Dominique holds a PhD, Master of Laws degree with a focus on health and medical law and has also completed a Graduate Diploma of Legal Practice, Bachelor of Laws/Bachelor of Justice (Criminology) and a Postgraduate Certificate in Higher Education.
 Dominique has been admitted as a Solicitor in the Supreme Court of Queensland.

 Prior to commencing teaching and research at USC, Dominique served as a police officer with the Queensland Police Service.
 Dominique has also worked in the industrial and employment law field representing people in a variety of matters including mediation and arbitration through the Industrial Relations Commission.

-Dominique's research interests involve health practitioner regulation, the coronial system and consent issues.
+Dominique's research interests involve health law, capacity and consent, children's law issues and health practitioner regulation.
 Dominique's doctoral research evaluated paramedic regulation in Australia and proposed that Australian paramedics should be registered under the Health Practitioner Regulation National Law Act.
-This short video submitted to the Vice Chancellor's Research Pitch Challenge in 2017 summarises Dominique's research.
+This short video submitted to the Vice Chancellor's Research Pitch Challenge in 2017 summaries Dominique's research.
+Dominique's research has been published in a number of multi-disciplinary peer-reviewed journals including the Journal of Law and Medicine.
+Dominique is the editor, and author, of an industry and teaching textbook, "Paramedic Law and Regulation in Australia" published by Thomson Reuters in 2019.
+Dominique is also a core member of the Sexual Violence Research and Prevention Unit.
+Dominique also supervises honours and PhD (law and/or health) students.

 - Admitted as Solicitor (Supreme Court of Queensland)